YaleSTC/yalestc.github.io/apply.md

 ###Hiring for the Spring 2015 semester has ended.

-Our next hiring round will be in November, for jobs beginning in January.
+Our next hiring round will be in July, for jobs beginning in August.
 Below are the application instructions.
 In the meantime, fill out [this form](https://docs.google.com/a/yale.edu/spreadsheet/viewform?usp=drive_web&formkey=dFVxelF5WC1qQldRVmNrcVNDcWlHbkE6MQ#gid=0) if you're interested to be sure to get updates from us!

 Please complete the following items: